Our Learning Network

 - Foster the healthy development of young children, ages 0 – 5 years old.

-The Fund is expected to accrue $12 Million a year, and will be overseen by a Sacramento Children’s Fund Planning and Oversight Commission.
-The City will be prohibited from using the fund to supplant existing services.
-Allowable uses will include mentoring, job training, culturally-based hearing practices, summer and after-school learning, early childhood education and parent support services.
+The Fund was expected to accrue $12 Million a year, to be overseen by a Sacramento Children’s Fund Planning and Oversight Commission.
+Allowable uses would have included mentoring, job training, culturally-based hearing practices, summer and after-school learning, early childhood education and parent support services.

 San Joaquin County